How to Read a Nutrition Label When You’re Following Keto

 Given keto focuses on high-fat, low-carb, you’ll be fine with really any foods with medium- to high-fat contents.
 That said, you’ll still want to look out for trans fats unless you’re finding them in grass-fed animal or dairy products.
 Otherwise, they could be harmful to you no matter what diet you’re following.

-Additional reading: Is fat bad for you?
+Hip Tip: Curious if fat bad is for you?
 Read why it’s essential for keto.

 The consumption of red meat, cheese, eggs, butter, and of course, bacon, will have the cholesterol numbers jumping out at you on nutrition labels.
 Never fear!
 Cholesterol is misunderstood and can actually be a good thing.
 In fact, 75% of the cholesterol in your body is made by your liver and your diet has little effect on cholesterol levels.
 So don’t fret over the cholesterol count as it’s bound to be higher on your favorite keto foods.